Rainbow Body

 Rainbow Body is an orchestral composition by the American composer Christopher Theofanidis.
 It was commissioned by the Houston Symphony, which first performed the work in April 2000 under the conductor Robert Spano.
 The piece is dedicated to the Texas lawyer and philanthropist Glen Rosenbaum.
-Rainbow Body is one of Theofanidis's most-performed compositions and won the 2003 London Masterprize competition.
+Rainbow Body is one of Theofanidis's most-performed compositions and won the 2003 London Masterprize International Composing Competition.

 Composition

 Rainbow Body has a duration of roughly 13 minutes and is composed in a single movement.
 The melody of the piece is loosely based on "Ave Maria, o auctrix vite" by the 12th-century composer Hildegard of Bingen.
 The composition was also inspired by the Tibetan Buddhist idea of rainbow body (from which the piece takes its title), wherein the body of an enlightened being is absorbed back into the universe upon his/her death.